Yorkshire regain England matches

 Last month Patel said Yorkshire faced a "huge financial crisis" if the ban was not lifted and that regaining its internationals status was key to their planned reforms.

-To ensure they will host the third Test against New Zealand, the third ODI against South Africa and matches in The Hundred, the club must meet two remaining criteria by 31 March:
+To ensure they will host the third Test against New Zealand, the third ODI against South Africa, the club must meet two remaining criteria by 31 March:

 - Resolve issues relating to rules changes and decisions at the club which have been subject to procedural flaws